LynnLi100/Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: NaturalNumber
+- Component Design #1: `FlexibleNumber`

   - **Description**:
-    - Inspaired by OSU component NaturalNumber, this design is for modeling a non-nagative integer.
-There are some basic operations in Kernel Interface and complex operations in Secondary Interface.
+    - Models a non-negative integer with a variable base (e.g., binary, hexadecimal).
+Kernel handles base-specific operations, while secondary methods provide arithmetic across different bases.
   - **Kernel Methods**:
-    - `void multiplyBy10(int k)`: multiplies `this` by 10 and adds `k`
+    - `void multiplyByBase(int digit)`: Multiplies the current value by the component's base and adds `digit` (0 ≤ digit < base).
-    - `int divideBy10()`: divides `this` by 10 and reports the remainder
+    - `int divideByBase()`: Divides the current value by the component's base.
+Returns the remainder and updates the value to the quotient.
     - `boolean isZero()`: reports whether `this` is zero
   - **Secondary Methods**:
+    - `void setBase(int newBase)`: Converts the component's value to the newBase and updates `this.base`.
-    - `void add(NaturalNumber n)`: adds `n` to `this`
+    - `void add(FlexibleNumber n)`: Adds n to this, aligning bases if necessary.
-    - `void subtract(NaturalNumber n)`: subtracts `n` from `this`
+    - `void subtract(FlexibleNumber n)`: Subtracts n from this, ensuring `this.value` ≥ n.value.
+Throws an exception if invalid.
-    - `void multiply(NaturalNumber n)`: multiplies `this` by `n`
-    - `NaturalNumber divide(NaturalNumber n)`: divides `this` by `n`, returning the remainder
   - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
       - Yes.
-All OSU components are mutable
+Inherits from Standard, which requires mutability for methods like transferFrom and clear.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - I don't know.
+      - No. All methods work with integers or other NaturalNumbers.
-    - Would this component need any enums or constants (e.g., `Program.Instruction`)?
+    - Would this component need any enums or constants (e.g.,`Program.Instruction`)?
 Answer and explain:
       - Yes.
-NaturalNumber base on 10, represented by `RADIX`.
+Requires constants like `DEFAULT_BASE` (e.g., base 10) and validation for valid base ranges (e.g., MIN_BASE=2, MAX_BASE=36).
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - Yes.
-The Kernel method `multiplyBy10` can be used for Secondary method `add`.
+      - Yes. `setBase` uses `multiplyByBase` and `divideByBase` to rebuild the value in the new base.
+      `add/subtract` use kernel methods for digit manipulation, ensuring base consistency.

-- Component Design #2: `RecipeManager`<!-- TODO: give component a name then delete this comment -->
+- Component Design #2: `RecipeManager`

   - **Description**:
-    - Manages cooking recipes with kernel methods for core recipe data and secondary methods for scaling or combining recipes.
+    - Manages recipes with precise ingredient tracking (name, unit, quantity).
+Kernel methods handle core operations while secondary methods enable scaling, merging, and analysis.
   - **Kernel Methods**:
-    - `void addIngredient(String ingredient, int quantity)`: Adds an ingredient and quantity.
+    - `void addIngredient(String ingredient, String unit, int quantity)`: Adds an ingredient with its unit and quantity.

-    - `void removeIngredient(String ingredient)`: Removes an ingredient.
+    - `void removeIngredient(String ingredient, String unit)`: Removes an ingredient-unit entry.

-    - `boolean hasIngredient(String ingredient)`: Checks if an ingredient exists.
+    - `boolean hasIngredient(String ingredient, String unit)`: Checks if an ingredient-unit exists.
+    - `int getQuantity(String ingredient, String unit)`: Returns the quantity for the specified ingredient-unit.
+    - `Set<Pair<String, String>> getIngredientUnits()`: Returns all ingredient-unit pairs (e.g., ("flour", "grams")).
   - **Secondary Methods**:
     - `void scaleRecipe(float factor)`: Scales all ingredient quantities by a factor.

-    - `void mergeRecipes(RecipeManager other)`: Combines two recipes.
+    - `void mergeRecipes(RecipeManager other)`: Merges another recipe into this one (combining quantities for matching ingredient-units).

-    - `int totalIngredients()`: Returns the number of unique ingredients.
+    - `int totalUniqueIngredients()`: Returns the count of unique ingredient-unit pairs.
   - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
       - Yes, inherits from Standard
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - I don't know.
+      -Yes.
+Uses `Pair<String, String>` for ingredient-unit keys.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      -  Yes (e.g., DEFAULT_SERVING_SIZE).
+      - Constants like DEFAULT_UNIT = "units" may be used.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - I don't know.
+      - `scaleRecipe` uses `getIngredientUnits()` to iterate through each pair, retrieves the quantity via getQuantity, removes the entry, then adds it back with the scaled value using addIngredient.

 - Component Design #3: `ScoreTracker`
   - **Description**:
-    - A component to track points and achievements in a game.
-The kernel focuses on basic score manipulation, while secondary methods handle achievements and milestones.
+    - Tracks current and high scores in a game.
+Kernel methods handle score manipulation, while secondary methods manage achievements and multipliers.
   - **Kernel Methods**:
-    - `void addPoints(int points)`: Adds points to the current score.
+    - `void addPoints(int points)`: Adds points to the current score and updates the high score if exceeded.

-    - `void resetScore()`: Resets the score to zero.
+    - `void resetCurrentScore()`: Resets the current score to zero (leaves high score unchanged).

     - `int getScore()`: Returns the current score.

+    - `int getHighScore()`: Returns the highest score recorded.
   - **Secondary Methods**:
-    - `boolean unlockAchievement(String achievementId)`: Unlocks an achievement if the score meets a threshold.
+    - `boolean unlockAchievement(String achievementId)`: Checks if the current/high score meets a predefined threshold.

-    - `int getHighScore()`: Returns the highest score ever recorded.
-    - `void applyMultiplier(float multiplier)`: Multiplies the current score by a factor.
+    - `void applyMultiplier(float multiplier)`: Applies a multiplier to the current score (uses getScore, resetCurrentScore, and addPoints).

+    - `void resetAll()`: Calls `clear()` (inherited from Standard) to reset both current and high scores.
   - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain: